Russian Barley Pickle Soup Recipe. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 My times below are based on our gas stove, but make sure you check in on your soup as you don’t want your potatoes too soft so that they turn to mash.

-I’m a lover of fresh dill, as regular readers would know, but I’m not a fan of parsley, but it works in rassolnik.
+I’m a lover of fresh dill, as regular readers would know, and I’m not a huge fan of parsley, but parsley really works in rassolnik.
 Most Russians are sour cream (smetana) lovers – and I add a dollop to every Russian soup – but skip it if you’re not.

-This makes a good size batch of rassolnik and it freezes well, so I recommend popping any leftovers in an air-tight container and freezing the soup rather than reducing the amount that you make.
+This makes a good size batch of rassolnik and it freezes well, so I recommend transferring any leftovers to an air-tight container and freezing the soup rather than reducing the amount that you make.

 Russian Barley Pickle Soup Recipe for Rassolnik with Chicken